- Undergrad Program

 Matthews has published in several fields—geography, epidemiology, public health, demography and sociology—most recently on topics including residential segregation, crime, alcohol outlets, physical activity, religious landscapes, cancer screening, and health care distrust as well as on spatial analysis, the use of geospatial data on studies of social, built, and physical environments, and conceptual issues regarding both the definition and measurement of neighborhoods and neighborhood exposure.

-Matthews serves as an associate editor of Demographic Research and on the editorial boards of four other journals: American Journal of Preventive Medicine, Demography, GeoJournal, and Spatial Demography.
+Matthews is co-editor of Demography (2016-2019) and has served as an associate editor of Demographic Research and on the editorial boards of five other journals: American Journal of Preventive Medicine, Demography, Health and Place, GeoJournal, and Spatial Demography.

-He has recently served as guest editor for the American Journal of Preventive Medicine (May 2012) on GIS and Childhood Obesity, and as guest editor of a special collection on ‘Spatial Demography’ for Demographic Research.
+He recently served as guest editor for the American Journal of Preventive Medicine (May 2012) on GIS and Childhood Obesity, as guest editor of a special collection on ‘Spatial Demography’ for Demographic Research and as a co-editor of a special issue of The Annals of the American Academy of Political and Social Science on 'Residential Inequality.'

-He is a regular reviewer for federal agencies including serving as a regular panel member on the Social Sciences and Population Studies (SSPS-A) study section for NIH and is the current chair of the Scientific Panel on Spatial Demography (2014-2017) of the International Union for the Scientific Study of Population (IUSSP).
+He has served as a regular reviewer for federal agencies including on the Social Sciences and Population Studies (SSPS-A) study section for NIH and is involved in the Scientific Panel on Spatial Demography (2014-2017) of the International Union for the Scientific Study of Population (IUSSP).
+He will coordinate sessions on spatial demography at the IUSSP meetings in Cape Town, South Africa (October, 2017).

-Recent publications (2010 onwards) have appeared in social science and health journals such as: Addictive Behaviors, American Behavioral Scientist, Annals of the American Academy of Political and Social Science, American Journal of Clinical Nutrition, American Journal of Preventive Medicine, American Journal of Public Health, Annals of Behavioral Medicine, Cancer Causes and Control, Demographic Research, Environment and Planning A, Geographical Analysis, GeoJournal, Health Affairs, Health and Place, Health Services Research, International Journal of Behavioral Medicine, Journal of Aging and Health, Journal of Oncology Practice, Journal of Physical Activity and Health, Journal of Rural Health, Journal of Urban Health, Malaria Journal, Public Health, Sociology Compass, Spatial Demography and Social Science and Medicine.
+Recent publications (2010 onwards) have appeared in social science and health journals such as: Addictive Behaviors, American Behavioral Scientist, Annals of the American Academy of Political and Social Science, American Journal of Clinical Nutrition, American Journal of Preventive Medicine, American Journal of Public Health, Annals of Behavioral Medicine, Cancer Causes and Control, Demography, Demographic Research, Environment and Planning A, Geographical Analysis, GeoJournal, Globalization and Health, Health Affairs, Health and Place, Health Services Research, International Journal of Behavioral Medicine, Journal of Aging and Health, Journal of Oncology Practice, Journal of Physical Activity and Health, Journal of Rural Health, Journal of Urban Health, Malaria Journal, Medical Care Research and Review, Public Health, Sociology Compass, Spatial Demography and Social Science and Medicine.
 He also contributed an entry on the “Uncertain Geographic Context Problem” to the Wiley-AAG International Encyclopedia of Geography (forthcoming) and entries on “Spatial Analysis” for Oxford Bibliographies Online.

 Two books were published in 2011